kahlan/kahlan/docs/README.md

 ./bin/kahlan --reporter=bar
 ```

-However you can easily roll you own if these reporters don't fit your needs.
+You can easily roll you own if these reporters don't fit your needs.

-For example if you want a console based reporter create a PHP class which extends `kahlan\reporter\Terminal`.
+For example, if you want a console based reporter, create a PHP class which extends `kahlan\reporter\Terminal`.
 The `Terminal` class offers some useful methods like `write()` for doing some echos on the terminal.
 But if you wanted to create some kind of JSON reporter extending from `kahlan\reporter\Reporter` would be enough.

 Example of a custom console reporter:
 ```php